Spice Girls: 1998: Spiceworld tour and Halliwell's departure

 The North American leg of the Spiceworld Tour went on as planned, beginning in West Palm Beach, Florida, on 15 June, and grossing $93.6 million over 40 sold-out performances.
 The tour was attended by an estimated 2.1 million people over 97 shows with an estimated gross of $220-$250 million, the highest-grossing concert tour by a female group.
 It was accompanied by a documentary film, Spice Girls in America: A Tour Story.
 "Viva Forever", the last single released from Spiceworld, became the Spice Girls' seventh UK number-one.
 The video was made before Halliwell's departure and features all five members in stop-motion animated form.

 While on tour in the United States, the Spice Girls wrote and recorded new material.
 They released a new song, "Goodbye", before Christmas in 1998.
 It was seen as a tribute to Halliwell, although parts of it had originally been written when Halliwell was still a part of the group.
 It became the Spice Girls' third consecutive Christmas number one, equalling the record previously set by the Beatles.
 In November, Bunton and Chisholm appeared at the 1998 MTV Europe Music Awards without their other bandmates, accepting two awards on behalf of the Spice Girls for Best Pop Act and Best Group.
 That year, Brown and Adams announced they were pregnant.
 Brown was married to the dancer Jimmy Gulzer and became known as Mel G for a brief period; she gave birth to their daughter Phoenix Chi in February 1999.
-Adams gave birth a month after to her son Brooklyn, whose father was the Manchester United footballer David Beckham.
-Later that year, she married Beckham in a highly publicised wedding in Ireland, taking on his surname, becoming Victoria Beckham.
+Adams gave birth a month after to her son Brooklyn, whose father is the former Manchester United footballer David Beckham.
+Later that year, she married Beckham in a highly publicised wedding in Ireland, taking on his surname.